-To this end, one of the smartest things a small business owner can do for his or her business is take the time to develop a small business marketing plan that will set them apart from the competition.
+To this end, one of the smartest things a small business owner can do for their business is to take the time to develop a small business marketing plan that will set them apart from the competition.
 A marketing plan clearly outlines how you will reach your ideal customers by effectively implementing your marketing strategy.

 There are thousands of ways you can promote your small business.
 With the right mix of activities, you can identify and focus on the most effective marketing tactics for your small business.
 Here is a list of 101 small business marketing ideas to get you thinking about all of the different ways you can promote your business.